harithmaduranga/module-ballerinax-hubspot.crm.commerce.quotes/ballerina/Module.md

 [HubSpot](https://www.hubspot.com/) is an customer platform with all the software, integrations, and resources users need to connect thier marketing, sales, and customer service.

-The `ballerinax/hubspot.crm.commerce.quotes` package offers APIs to connect and interact with [HubSpot API for CRM Quotes](https://developers.hubspot.com/docs/reference/api/crm/commerce/quotes) endpoints, specifically based on [HubSpot CRM Quotes API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Quotes/Rollouts/424/v3/quotes.json).
+The `ballerinax/hubspot.crm.commerce.quotes` package offers APIs to connect and interact with [HubSpot API for CRM Quotes](https://developers.hubspot.com/docs/reference/api/crm/commerce/quotes) endpoints, specifically based on [HubSpot CRM Quotes REST API](https://developers.hubspot.com/docs/reference/api).

 ## Setup guide

-To use the HubSpot CRM Lists connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
+To use the HubSpot CRM Quotes connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.

 ### Step 1: Create/Login to a HubSpot Developer Account